I am sometimes asked if I work full-time, and it makes me laugh.

 This can be hard initially if you currently see clients throughout the week.
 It can also feel ‘counter-intuitive’ and I totally get that.

-If you’d like the idea of streamlining and you’d like more tips and tools, why not take a look at Your Radiant Business School 6 week course?
+If you’d like the idea of streamlining and you’d like more tips and tools, you may be interested in the Radiant Business School 4 week course.